 - Staff and volunteer training in autism

-- Consultation with people with autism
+- Consultation with autistic people

 - Environmental considerations